t6mas/blended-sidebar/README.md

 ## My Blended Addressbar Fixes

-Some fixes for the original "Blended Address Bar" mod, fixing things that moved out of place and also removing the rounded corners.
+Some fixes for the original "Blended Addressbar" mod, fixing things that moved out of place and also removing the rounded corners.

 <details>
 <summary><b>Click here to view my fixed files for Blended Addressbar</b></summary>